aaronland/go-picturebook/README.md

   -process value
     	A valid process.Process URI.
 Valid schemes are: halftone, null, rotate -size string
     	A common paper size to use for the size of your picturebook.
-Valid sizes are: [please write me] (default "letter") -sort string
+Valid sizes are: "A3", "A4", "A5", "Letter", "Legal", or "Tabloid". (default "letter")
+  -sort string
     	A valid sort.Sorter URI.
 Valid schemes are: modtime -source-uri string